Macquarie Korea Infrastructure Fund

 Our vision

-MKAM, as an affiliate of the Macquarie Group (Macquarie) and in a capacity as a manager and corporate director of MKIF, has adopted ESG framework that Macquarie Asset Management (MAM) applies to its fund management activities to the extent relevant and possible.
-MAM aims to improve the sustainability performance of its portfolio companies by addressing material ESG issues and opportunities to enhance long-term value for our investors.
-MAM addresses a broad range of ESG risks and opportunities throughout the entire investment lifecycle from screening and due diligence through to ongoing asset management and exit.
-MAM also regularly collect a range of ESG data from portfolio companies, allowing us to track and support improvement of their ESG performance.
-ESG information is communicated to shareholders at least annually in fund reports and fund presentations.
-MKAM is committed to continuously improving our ESG performance and look forward to continuing to share our progress with investors.
+MKAM, as an affiliate of the Macquarie Group (Macquarie) and in a capacity as a manager and corporate director of MKIF, has adopted ESG framework that Macquarie Asset Management (MAM) applies to its fund management activities to the extent possible.
+As an active manager and fiduciary, MAM aims to improve the sustainability performance of its portfolio companies by addressing material ESG risks and opportunities to help preserve and create long-term value for our investors and the communities in which they operate.
+MAM assesses a broad range of commercial factors, including ESG risks and opportunities, throughout the entire investment lifecycle from screening and due diligence through to ongoing asset management and exit.
+MAM also regularly collects a range of ESG data from portfolio companies, allowing us to track and support improvement of their ESG performance..
+MKAM is committed to continuously improving our ESG performance and sharing relevant updates with investors.